← All posts

-Most attorney profiles on legal directories look roughly the same.
-A headshot.
-A paragraph about the attorney's background.
-A list of practice areas.
-A phone number.
-Maybe a few badges — Super Lawyers, Avvo rating, bar memberships.
+Most attorney profiles on legal directories look roughly the same: a headshot, a paragraph about the attorney's background, a list of practice areas, a phone number, and maybe a few badges.
 The layout varies.
-The content doesn't, not meaningfully.
+The content rarely does.

 These profiles function as digital business cards.
 They confirm the attorney exists and practices in a general area of law.
-What they don't do is give the potential client enough information to take the next step with confidence.
-The visitor arrives, scans the page, doesn't find what they need to make a decision, and goes back to search results to look at the next option.
+What they do not do is give the potential client enough information to take the next step with confidence.
+The visitor arrives, scans the page, does not find what they need to make a decision, and goes back to the search results.

-The profiles that actually convert — that turn a visitor into a consultation request — share specific structural qualities.
-None of them are complicated.
-Most of them are absent from the majority of attorney profiles on the web today.
+The profiles that convert, the ones that turn a visitor into a consultation request, share specific structural qualities.
+None are complicated.
+Many attorney profiles on the web still lack them.

 Jurisdiction Clarity